streamr-dev/core-frontend/app/README.md

 * `auth` contains components for login
 * `docs` contains the Streamr documentation
-* `editor` is the visual programming environment for canvases
 * `marketplace` contains the data marketplace
 * `shared` has shared code and utilities
 * `userpages` contains the views for managing a user's Streamr resources